 What Is Awakening?

 Bayou Awakening is a retreat for college-age young adults (18-25), led by young adults, that focuses on deepening your relationship with Christ.
 There are several talks, including: "What is a Christian?"
 "Reconciliation," "Prayer," "Faith," "Discernment," "The Mystical Body of Christ."
 There are opportunities for small group conversation, quiet prayer time, mass, and confession.
 Join us for a great weekend of spiritual renewal!
-The retreat is offered twice a year, in the fall and the spring.
+The retreat is offered twice a year in the fall.

 Bayou Awakening #29 will be held on October 5-7, 2018 at Camp Kappe Retreat Center (7738 Camp Kappe Rd, Plantersville TX 77363).